plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 14.x.x

+### Revisited, rethinked and refactored Seamless mode

+Seamless mode was released as experimental in Volto 13.
+However, after a period of testing some issues were detected so the feature has been rethinked and refactored.

+If you want to take full advantage of seamless mode you should upgrade your backend to latest `plone.restapi` (8.12.1 or greater) and `plone.rest` (2.0.0a1 or greater) versions.

+If you were already using Seamless mode in your deployments, you should update them as explained in the deployment documentation (link just below).

+Read the full documentation about Seamless mode: https://docs.voltocms.com/deploying/seamless-mode/

 ### Update i18n configuration for projects and add-ons

 The i18n script and infrastructure have been moved to their own package since we needed them